AvaProtocol/OAK-docs/_docs/gov-dev/technical-committee.md

 The council can no longer submit proposals in the blacklist.

-After the cooloff period (5 days in Turing, 10 days in OAK), the proposal will be removed from the blacklist.
+After the cooloff period (5 days in Turing, 10 days in Ava Protocol), the proposal will be removed from the blacklist.

 1. Get the proposal hash**